-I’ve had so many requests for this post!
-As a flat shoe lover, so it goes that you become both a beautiful floor lover (#tileporn) and a snazzy socks lover too.
+I had so many requests for this post the first time around.
+As a flat shoe lover, so it goes that you become both a beautiful floor lover (#tileporn) and a snazzy socks lover.
 I know many of you fall into this category too!
 So there comes a time when the 3 for 2 offers at Gap just don’t cut it anymore.
 You want socks that are more individual, more of a statement and, well, more snazzy.
 And once they become an important part of your outfit, you’re willing to spend more on them.
-So here, especially for you, is my ultimate snazzy socks guide; where to buy them and how to wear them.
+So here, especially for you, is my ultimate snazzy socks guide.
+You’re welcome.

-I’ve been harping on about Stance since I discovered its amazing invisible trainer socks in the summer, but its visible socks are just as brilliant.
+I’ve been harping on about Stance since I discovered its amazing invisible trainer socks, but its visible socks are just as brilliant.
 Plenty of snazz, lots of glitter options (so great for party season) and best of all, a choice of lengths.
 And by that I don’t just mean knee-length or ankle-length.
-They have calf socks too!
-ASOS is the best place to get them as they have a really good selection at the moment, but Size? sells them too (it tends to stock the more sporty styles).
+They have calf socks too! .

 I’d love to see how you’re wearing your snazzy socks – tweet me or tag me on Instagram!